toaranotdev/cpp-chess/README.md

 ## Tuesday, 6th of September, 2022
 - First day of school was alright
 - I didn't have to fix README.md again woo
-- Added legal moves for knights ;)
+- Added legal moves for Knights ;)
 - Added highlights for squares that the pieces move to
 - Some other code improvements

+## Wednesday, 7th of September, 2022
+- I lied, I had to fix README.md the SECOND I PUSH IT TO GIITAISADIOHDSPINDA
+- Some fixes regarding includes since coc-nvim was being stupid and I didn't realize it
+- Some comments cleanup
+- Added legal moves for Kings!
+- Added epic finite state machine for rendering and updating in preparation for legal moves for pawns
+- Fuc

 # Todos
 - Stop being an idiot